JaredYeDH/aisqlpp/README.md

 stsqlpp

-Aimed for a user-friendly C++11 MySQL/Mariadb client library.
+Aimed for a user-friendly C++11 MySQL/Mariadb client library, which I want the sql can be more easily and safe used in C++11.

 # Reference